constracti/chords/README.md

 ### Options

 The effect of `chords` function can be customized through special `data-chords-*` attributes of the container form and the `options` argument.
-Data attributes have lower precendence and will be checked if the analogous options are not provided.
+Data attributes have lower precedence and will be checked if the analogous options are not provided.

 - `options.lang` and `data-chords-lang` define the language used to populate the select fields.
 Default is `'en'` (english).
 Currently, the only translation available is `'el'` (greek).
 - `options.data` defines the initial text that holds the lyrics.
 Default is `null`.
 - `options.input` and `data-chords-input` define a selector leading to the input field (usually a textarea) whose value contains the lyrics.
 Default is `null`.
-- `options.url` and `data-chords-url` define the url pointing to the lyrics throug a GET request.
+- `options.url` and `data-chords-url` define the url pointing to the lyrics through a GET request.
 Default is `null`.

 Options `data`, `input` and `url` are tested in the order they are mentioned.
 At least one should have a non-null value.